-Suggested Self-study Programme - try to do some of the following tasks every day
+Suggested Self-study Programme

+try to do some of the following tasks every day

+Vocabulary
-Vocabulary - Review vocabulary and spelling words.
-Extend vocabulary into word families.

-Vocabulary strip reading tasks and update notes.

-Keep a notebook with you and write down new words as you find them.
+- Review vocabulary and spelling words.
+Extend vocabulary into word families. - Vocabulary strip reading tasks and update notes. - Keep a notebook with you and write down new words as you find them.

+Reading
-Reading - Review reading tasks.
-Analyse question types.

-Read for personal enjoyment in English e.g. novels, poetry, newspaper, magazines, etc.

-Keep a reading log - Write down all the places you read English.
+- Review reading tasks.
+Analyse question types. - Read English for personal enjoyment e.g. novels, poetry, newspaper, magazines, etc. - Keep a reading log Write down all the places you read English.

+Writing
-Writing - Review writing tasks and teacher feedback.
-Re-write using teacher comments to improve your work.

-Practise writing in a set amount of time.

-Write notes for yourself in English e.g. shopping list, to do list etc.

-Write emails to classmates and friends in English.

-Practise your hand writing.
+- Review and re-write writing tasks using teacher feedback to improve your work. - Practise writing in a set amount of time. - Write notes for yourself in English e.g. shopping list, to do list etc. - Write emails to classmates and friends in English. - Practise your hand writing.

+Speaking

-Speaking - Take opportunities to speak with native English speakers e.g. in the supermarket, on the bus, at recreational activities (swimming, clubs, sports etc.) Practise speaking in front of a mirror, make eye contact and practise body language.
+- Take every opportunity to speak with native English speakers e.g. in the supermarket, on the bus, playing sport, etc.) - Practise speaking in front of a mirror, make eye contact and practise body language.

+Listening

-Listening - Take opportunities to listen to native English speakers e.g. in the supermarket, on the bus, at recreational activities (swimming, clubs, sports etc.) Listen to the television and radio news.
-Watch movies in English (you can turn on the sub titles in English and read along as well, or in your language to help you understand).
+- Take opportunities to listen to native English speakers e.g. in the supermarket, on the bus, at recreational activities (swimming, clubs, sports etc.) - Listen to the television, podcasts and radio.
+Use sub-titles in English or your own language when watching English movies to help you understand.

+Homework

-Homework - Do your homework promptly.
+• Do your homework promptly.
 Homework helps you remember what you learnt in class.
 Homework is often an important part of the next day's lesson.

+Study Skills

-Study Skills - Study in a quiet place.
-Turn off all distractions (phone, loud music, etc.) Organise your class notes in your folder.
+- Study in a guiet place.
+Turn off all distractions (phone, loud music, etc. - Organise your class notes in your folder.
 Make a study group with classmates.